Online Safety Act 2023: Political responses

 In response to criticisms of the act, Prime Minister Sir Keir Starmer has said it is necessary to protect children from online content such as "suicide sites".
 The National Crime Agency, an agency under the Home Office, also insisted the legislation is necessary to safeguard children from online harms.

+In August 2024, the Starmer government indicated it would review the act to consider strengthening its provisions.
+In the aftermath of the 2024 UK riots, London Mayor Sadiq Khan criticised the legislation as "not fit for purpose" and advocated for its strengthening.

-Reform UK leader Nigel Farage, one of the bill's most vocal opponents, has called the act "borderline dystopian" and said he would repeal it if elected to government.
+Reform UK leader Nigel Farage, one of the bill's most vocal opponents, has called the act "borderline dystopian" and said he would repeal it and find other ways to protect children online if elected to government.
 Fellow Reform leader Zia Yusuf described the legislation as "an assault on freedom".
+Then Science Secretary Peter Kyle responded to the comments made by Farage by stating that Farage was "on the side of sex offenders like Jimmy Savile".
+When Farage requested an apology, Kyle reiterated his position and stated that, "If you want to overturn the Online Safety Act you are on the side of predators.
+It is as simple as that."
+This stance was widely derided online, and received criticism from U.S. politicians and technology entrepreneurs.

 The government of Jersey will not enforce the law in the territory, citing "inadequacies" in the legislation.
 There were early objections from the Jersey government that the law did not include a permissive extent clause to enable it to join in on enforcement, but acknowledged that the failure to include such a clause "in hindsight, might be a good thing".
 The territory will instead develop its own legislation for online safety.

 Public responses

 Following the enactment of this law, there was a significant rise in downloads of VPN services by users in the UK, since these can circumvent age verification requirements by routing traffic through another country without such regulations.
 Some users had also successfully bypassed photo-based age verification services, such as Persona, using images of characters from the video game Death Stranding.
 A petition calling for the repeal of the law attracted over 500,000 signatures on the UK Parliament petitions website.
+This was debated in Parliament on 15 December 2025.